jenskutilek/fakelab/doc/truetype-hinting/index.md

 ![](tth-options-stems.webp)

 In this tab of the TT Hinting Options window, the user can define horizontal and vertical stems.
 Their width will be used by FLS5 to automatically match stems to the glyphs while doing manual glyph hinting.
 The ppm columns define from which ppm (pixels per em) font size the stem will be 1, 2, 3, 4, 5, and 6 pixels wide.
 This applies to the _black and white_ and _greyscale_ rendering modes for the x and y directions, and only to the y direction in ClearType GDI rendering.
 In ClearType rendering, points on the x-axis will be positioned using the three red, green, and blue subpixels.
 Simply put, using subpixels increases the resolution in the x-direction by a factor of 3, and most instructions in this direction apply to the virtual 3x grid, or are ignored altogether.
-The effect is, that in ClearType GDI, the “pixel jumps” for x-stems defined here have no effect.
+The visible result is, that in ClearType GDI, the “pixel jumps” for x-stems defined here have no effect.

-The display of stems can be filtered to only show x or y direction, the plus icons add stems manually, the minus icon removes them, the diamond harmonizes the pixel jumps automatically, the reset icon resets the pixel jumps to their inital calculated state.
+The display of stems can be filtered to only show x or y direction; the plus icons add stems manually, the minus icon removes them, the diamond harmonizes the pixel jumps automatically, the reset icon resets the pixel jumps to their inital calculated state.
 The T1 arrow imports the stems from the PostScript hinting settings of the current file, while the folder icon imports the stems from another file.

 ### Zones